 15. “99% of failures come from people who make excuses.” — George Washington

 16. “I hope I shall possess firmness and virtue enough to maintain what I consider the most enviable of all titles, the character of an honest man.” — George Washington

 17. “There is nothing which can better deserve our patronage than the promotion of science and literature.
 Knowledge is in every country the surest basis of public happiness.” — George Washington

 18. “Guard against the impostures of pretended patriotism.” — George Washington

 19. “Labor to keep alive in your breast that little spark of celestial fire called conscience.” — George Washington

 20. “Perseverance and spirit have done wonders in all ages.” — George Washington

-The quote by George Washington is urging people to never give up and have determination.
-He states that if people have these qualities, they can achieve anything they set their mind to.
+George Washington’s quote urges people to never give up and have determination.
+He states that if people have these qualities, they can achieve anything they set their minds to.

-He is saying that throughout history, there have been many examples of people who have overcome incredible obstacles by being determined and persevering.
+He is saying that throughout history, many examples of people have overcome incredible obstacles by being determined and persevering.
 This is a very inspiring message, and it reminds us that we should never give up on our dreams, no matter how difficult they may seem.

 We should always strive to persevere and have faith in ourselves, and we can achieve anything we set our minds to.